I have a special love for falafels but any of my at-home attempts have been…

 - Saute the onions and chili flakes until onions start to soften.

-- Add the garlic.
+- Add the garlic and zucchini.
 Cook until garlic starts to brown.

-- Then add the basil, diced tomatoes, and salt and pepper to taste.
-Add the mushrooms, if you so desire.
+- Then add the basil, diced tomatoes, lentils, and salt and pepper to taste.

 - Once the sauce is heated through, turn off the heat.